 As the name suggests, the Small Claims Court is exactly just for that: claims that do not exceed R20 000 (the maximum claim was increased from R15 000 on April 1, 2019).
 While you are not allowed to have legal representation when presenting your legal case, nothing stops you from seeking legal advice to learn more about your legal rights in the matter before you approach the court.
-What’s more, all official languages may be used in the Small Claims Court.

 Which Type of Matters can I Take to the Small Claims Court?

 - Repayment of money: If someone owes you cash and haven’t paid at the agreed time.

 - Claiming for a transaction: If someone has purchased furniture or appliances from you privately and haven’t paid you, you can take the matter to the Small Claims Court.

 - Receiving rent money: If a tenant does not pay their rent amount on time, you can also approach this forum.

 - Enforcing a claim stated in a legal document: If you have a cheque, acknowledgement of debt or promissory note as proof that you are entitled to receive money from someone, you can approach the Small Claims Court.

 - Claiming for damages: If you are involved in a car accident, for example, and you can prove that the other driver was at fault.